anatol/booster/docs/manpage.md

 Some parts of booster boot functionality can be modified with kernel boot parameters.
 These parameters are usually set through bootloader config.
 Booster boot uses following kernel parameters:

  * `root=($PATH|UUID=$UUID|LABEL=$LABEL)` root device.
 It can be specified as a path to the block device (e.g. root=/dev/sda) or with filesystem UUID (e.g. root=UUID=fd59d06d-ffa8-473b-94f0-6584cb2b6665, pay attention that it does not contain any quotes) or with filesystem label (e.g. root=LABEL=rootlabel, pay attention that label does not contain any quotes or whitespaces).
+    If `root=` points to a LUKS partition then it automatically unlocked as a device `/dev/mapper/root` and mounted to root.
     Booster also supports root [partition autodiscovery](https://systemd.io/DISCOVERABLE_PARTITIONS/) - if no `root=` parameter is specified then booster checks for partitions with specific GPT type and uses it to mount as root.
  * `rootfstype=$TYPE` (e.g. rootfstype=ext4).
 By default booster tries to detect the root filesystem type.
 But if the autodetection does not work then this kernel parameter is useful.
 Also please file a ticket so we can improve the code that detects filetypes.
  * `rootflags=$OPTIONS` mount options for the root filesystem, e.g. rootflags=user_xattr,nobarrier.